Tropical quantum field theory, mirror polyvector fields, and multiplicities of tropical curves: Introduction

 In general, the signs in this Jacobi identity approach are surprisingly unwieldy.
-However, given another Gerstenhaber algebra which $q$-deforms polyvector fields and which satisfies $l_2(\wt{\zeta}_{E_1},\wt{\zeta}_{E_2})=0$ whenever the $q\mapsto 1$ limit is $0$, one could hope to use this approach prove refined invariance results.
+However, given another Gerstenhaber algebra which $q$-deforms polyvector fields and which satisfies $l_2(\wt{\zeta}_{E_1},\wt{\zeta}_{E_2})=0$ whenever the $q\mapsto 1$ limit $[\zeta_{E_1},\zeta_{E_2}]$ is $0$, one can use this approach to prove refined invariance results.
 Indeed, similar techniques were used in \cite[\S 3.3.3]{Man3} to prove a refined version of the Carl-Pumperla-Siebert \cite{CPS} Lemma on consistency of theta functions, interpreted in \cite{Man3} in terms of invariance of tropical counts.
 Invariance of the refined descendant tropical counts mentioned in Example \ref{ThetaEx} was obtained as a corollary, cf. \cite[Prop.
 3.5]{Man3}.
-We hope that Block-G\"ottsche invariants \cite{BG} (whose invariance was proved in \cite{IM} using the techniques of \cite{GM}) could be understood using this approach, along with the various other refined invariants defined in \cite{BlSh,GS,Man3,ShuRefined,SS}, but at this point we do not know how to $q$-deform more than just the degree $0$ and $1$ parts of the polyvector field Gerstenhaber algebra (the $q$-deformation in these degrees essentially gives the quantum torus algebra and its adjoint action).
+We hope that Block-G\"ottsche invariants \cite{BG} (whose invariance was proved in \cite{IM} using the techniques of \cite{GM}) could be understood using this approach, along with the various other refined invariants defined in \cite{BlSh,GS,Man3,ShuRefined,SS,Blo}\footnote{We note that \cite{Blo} also introduces orientations on the tropical moduli space which could be used to address the unwieldy sign issue we mentioned above.
+We also note that \cite[Thm.
+6.8]{Blo} appears to rediscover our Theorem \ref{BracketMult}.} but at this point we do not know how to $q$-deform more than just the degree $0$ and $1$ parts of the polyvector field Gerstenhaber algebra (the $q$-deformation in these degrees essentially gives the quantum torus algebra and its adjoint action).

-Upcoming work by the first author will relate $q$-deformed tropical counts to certain open string counts in the presence of a non-trivial $B$-field, extending the construction of \cite{Mikq}.
-The invariance of these open string counts depends on the invariance of the tropical counts, so finding new $q$-deformed tropical invariants using the methods of this article could be expected to yield new geometric invariants as well.